Tech Accelerator

 OT, traditionally associated with manufacturing and industrial environments, includes industrial control systems such as supervisory control and data acquisition.

-The gray area that connects IT and OT is the development and deployment of IoT devices.
-IoT devices include a wide assortment of sensors for gathering real-world conditions, such as temperature, pressure and chemical compositions.
-IoT devices also include an array of actuators that translate digital commands and instructions into physical actions, such as controlling valves and moving mechanisms.
-Each IoT device is designed to communicate over standard networks, allowing them to exchange OT data with IT resources -- servers and storage -- sometimes over considerable distances.
+One technology that fostered the integration between IT and OT was the development and deployment of IoT devices.
+IoT devices include a wide assortment of sensors for gathering real-world conditions, such as temperature, pressure, dimensional measurements, chemical compositions and countless other physical parameters.
+IoT devices also include an array of actuators, such as motors and solenoids, that translate digital commands and instructions into physical actions, such as controlling valves and moving mechanisms.
+Each IoT device is designed to communicate over standard networks, enabling them to exchange OT data with IT resources -- servers and storage -- sometimes over considerable distances.

 Consider a wind turbine.
-By itself, a wind turbine would be classified as industrial equipment, and it would include all of the equipment and electronics necessary to generate power and connect that power to the grid.
+By itself, a wind turbine would be classified as OT industrial equipment, and it would include all of the equipment and electronics necessary to generate power and connect that power to the grid.
 But that's all.
 By including IoT devices to drive IT/OT convergence, the wind turbine could use sensors to detect wind direction and intensity while communicating its output and status to a centralized controlling location.
-The central facility would analyze the data, provide commands needed to autonomously configure the wind turbine for optimum performance in current weather, and create work orders for maintenance based on operating time and condition sensor data.
+The central facility would analyze the data, provide commands needed to autonomously configure the wind turbine for optimum performance in current weather, and create work orders for maintenance based on operating time and condition sensor data, such as vibration or wear.

-While IT inherently covers communications as a part of its information scope, OT hasn't traditionally been networked technology -- meaning connected to a larger network over the internet.
+While IT inherently covers communications as a part of its information scope, OT hasn't traditionally been networked technology -- meaning connected to a larger network such as a LAN or the internet.
 Many devices for monitoring or adjustment weren't computerized.
-Those with compute resources generally used closed proprietary protocols and programmable logic controllers rather than technologies that afford full computer control.
-The systems involved often relied on air gapping for security.
+Those OT systems with compute resources generally used closed proprietary protocols and programmable logic controllers rather than technologies that afford full computer control.
+The systems involved often relied on air gapping -- the deliberate choice to forego network connections -- for security.

 As IT reaches more OT systems, air gaps can't provide adequate security for network communication and OT data.
 Organizations driving IT/OT convergence must educate and train staff to understand and implement adequate security.
-This often involves a mix of cross-hiring, cross-training and close observance of regulations -- such as the GDPR and California Consumer Privacy Act -- in the context of both IT and OT in terms of data security, privacy and transparency.
+This often involves a mix of cross-hiring, cross-training and close observance of regulations, such as the GDPR and California Consumer Privacy Act, in the context of both IT and OT in terms of data security, privacy and protection.

 IT/OT convergence project success and overall security can benefit from a range of initiatives involving project teams, including the following: